bburwell/BenBurwell.com/content/writing/mobile-design-paradigm.md

-Title: Chainging Mobile UI Design Paradigm
+Title: Changing Mobile UI Design Paradigm
 Description: When iOS was first introduced, it was filled with beautiful, glossy icons with shadowing and reflections.
 However, there’s been a shift in the UI design as the operating system has matured.
 Date: 12 December 2012